 Open source software is free.

 Money, or cost, is not the most important point.
-Open source advocates say the word free should be regarded in the same context as ‘free speech’ rather than ‘no payment’.
+Open source advocates think of word free as in ‘free speech’, not ‘no payment’.

-This freedom means that users can change the program to suit their own needs – something that is illegal with most other forms of software.
-The only stipulation is that the same set of freedoms must be passed on.
+Freedom means that users can change the programs to suit their own needs.
+That would be illegal with most other forms of software.